cmullaney12/LanguageSimilarity/README.md

 # Language Similarity
-This project accepts labeled documents containing text from different languages, and calculates cosine similarity, using trigram frequencies, to measure similarty between a known language and an unknown document.
+This project accepts labeled documents containing text from different languages, and calculates cosine similarity, using trigram frequencies, to measure similarity between a known language and an unknown document.

 ## Input.txt
 A file containing languages and associated filenames.
 A file may be labeled as 'Unknown', and will be compared to all other known languages from the input.